meri-imperiumi/handbook/docs/checklists/05_leaving_the_vessel.md

 ## Inside the vessel

+- [ ] Pickle the watermaker and remove filter if leaving the boat for longer than a week
 - [ ] Open saloon bunks for ventilation
 - [ ] Open v-berth bunks for ventilation
 - [ ] Close and lock front hatch